Sir Costalot Comes to Charterhouse

 Assembled in 1963 Sir Costalot comes to auction with a Vincent Owners Certificate stating the frame came from a 1953 Vincent Comet and the engine from a 1951 Rapide.

 With just three owners since 1963 this Vincent is estimated at £25,000-30,000 when it is being sold by Charterhouse at their specialist auction of classic and vintage motorcycles at The Haynes International Motor Museum on Thursday 14th October.

-George Beale and the team at Charterhouse can be contacted at The Long Street Salerooms, Sherborne 01935 812277 or on firstname.lastname@example.org
+Charterhouse are now accepting entries for this classic vintage motorcycle auction, George Beale, and the team at Charterhouse, can be contacted for valuations at The Long Street Salerooms, Sherborne 01935 812277, firstname.lastname@example.org.